awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-serversideencryptionbydefault.md

 # AWS::S3::Bucket ServerSideEncryptionByDefault<a name="aws-properties-s3-bucket-serversideencryptionbydefault"></a>

 Describes the default server\-side encryption to apply to new objects in the bucket\.
 If a PUT Object request doesn't specify any server\-side encryption, this default encryption will be applied\.
-For more information, see [PUT Bucket encryption](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTencryption.html) in the *Amazon Simple Storage Service API Reference*\.
+For more information, see [PUT Bucket encryption](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTencryption.html) in the *Amazon S3 API Reference*\.

 ## Syntax<a name="aws-properties-s3-bucket-serversideencryptionbydefault-syntax"></a>